 While most rubber bands are clear to make them as discreet as possible, we do offer multicolored elastics for fun!

 A palatal expander is an appliance that attaches to the upper teeth.
 It is used for patients whose upper jaw or arch is too narrow or crowded.
 An expander widens the upper jaw by small turns of a screw device.
+Each turn produces 0.25 of a millimeter, which is a very small measurement.
 The turns on the expander are done within the first few visits to our Frisco orthodontic office.
 The appliance will then stay in for six months to allow the teeth to stabilize.

 We use traditional Hawley retainers—with the wire in front of the teeth and the color in the roof of the mouth—for patients who still have baby teeth falling out and permanent teeth coming in.
 For most patients who have all of their permanent teeth, we use clear retainers that look like clear aligners.